truemagic-coder/solana-agent/README.md

 * Powerful tool integration using standard Python packages and/or inline classes
 * Assigned tools are utilized by agents automatically and effectively
 * Simple business definition using JSON
+* Ability to access any MCP via a URL

 ## Stack